IsThereAnyDeal/AugmentedSteam/README.md

 Enhanced Steam
 ==============

 Enhanced Steam is an open-source Google Chrome browser extension.

-Please fork and direct your pull requests to the :dev branch of this repository.
+**Please note, development of this project has ended.
+[You can read more about Enhanced Steam's end of life here.](http://www.enhancedsteam.com/blog/?p=256)**

-If you have issues with the Firefox version, please submit them to https://github.com/jshackles/Enhanced_Steam_Firefox.
+If you are looking for the Firefox version, you can find it here https://github.com/jshackles/Enhanced_Steam_Firefox.

 Features